CloudyInside/basilsgarden/content/en/_index.md

 ## Welcome!

 Hi there!
-Basil/Cloudy here, and this is my little space on the internet.
+Basil here, and this is my little space on the internet.
 Here you will be able to find a collection of favourite art of my own, links to my socials and my own blog.

 My pronouns are {{< accent >}}she/her{{< /accent >}} or {{< accent >}}they/them{{< /accent >}}.